digipres/publications/ipres/ipres-2019/papers/an-overview-of-the-digital-preservation-storage-criteria-and-usa.md

   one of the next steps in the project, along with developing version 4 of the Criteria and taking steps to further build the community around the Criteria."
 creators:
-- Goethals, Andrea
+- Andrea Goethals
-- Schaefer, Sibyl
+- Sibyl Schaefer
-- McGovern, Nancy Y
+- Nancy Y McGovern
-- Zierau, Eld
+- Eld Zierau
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079720/download
 grand_parent: iPRES